charlieroses/charlieroses/markdownfiles/projects.md

 * Web app project for PhillyCodeFest 2018
 * Won the Google award for "Best User Interface"
 * A crowd sourced review app centered around accessibility
-* Promotes awareness of potiential triggers and obstacles for mental and physical disabilities in daily life
+* Promotes awareness of potential triggers and obstacles for mental and physical disabilities in daily life
 * The user interface features colorblind friendly colors and dyslexic friendly fonts